Atlantic campaign of 1806: Battle of San Domingo

 In the early morning of 6 February 1806, Duckworth's scouting frigates sighted Leissègues' squadron off the port of Santo Domingo.
-French lookouts reported the British squadron to the admiral, who ordered his ships to sail in a line of battle westwards along the coast, in the direction of Nizao.
+French lookouts reported the British squadron to Leissègues, who ordered his ships to sail in a line of battle westwards along the coast, in the direction of Nizao.
 As the chase began Richard Goodwin Keats, Captain of the Superb silently suspended a portrait of Nelson from the mizzen stay before addressing the men in a manner intended to encourage enthusiasm in the coming battle.
 A few minutes later the battle began, the band playing "God Save the King" and 'Nelson of the Nile' as Superb closed with Leissègues' leading ship followed by Cochrane in Northumberland and Spencer.
-The rest of the ships formed a second division led by Rear-Admiral Thomas Louis in HMS Canopus, which rapidly fell behind the leading division.
+The rest of the ships formed a second division led by Rear-admiral Thomas Louis in HMS Canopus, which rapidly fell behind the leading division.
 At 10:10, having made up all ground Superb opened fire on Alexandre, while Northumberland and Spencer engaged the next two French ships in line, Leissègues' flagship Impérial and Diomède.
 Within 15 minutes, Alexandre had fallen out of the line, dragging Spencer with her to the south, while Northumberland had suffered severe damage from Impérial's heavy gun batteries.
 At 10:35, Louis' squadron arrived, each ship raking Alexandre as they passed and leaving her dismasted and shattered.
 Canopus then passed on towards the melee surrounding Impérial while HMS Donegal targeted Brave and HMS Atlas attacked Jupiter, both of which rapidly surrendered, followed shortly afterwards by Alexandre.

 With the French rear defeated, the remaining British ships focused their attack on Impérial and Diomède, but the intense smoke blocked the British view and caused Atlas to collide with Canopus, while fire from Impérial disabled Northumberland.
 At 11:30, surrounded by enemies and with escape impossible, Leissègues' decided to drive his remaining ships on shore rather than surrender.
 Steering for the beach and closely pursued by Canopus, both Impérial and Diomède were deliberately grounded.
 With the enemy line destroyed, Duckworth anchored offshore to observe French activity on the grounded ships and conduct hasty repairs.
 Out of range of British fire, small boats evacuated most of the remaining sailors from Impérial and Diomède, which had lost all their masts and were rapidly filling with water.
 When Duckworth sent in his frigates on 8 February it was clear that both ships were beyond repair, the British boarding parties removing the remaining 156 crew as prisoners and setting fire to the hulls.
 British casualties in the engagement had been 74 killed and 264 wounded, while the French total was estimated at 1,510, although accurate counts were not taken in the aftermath of the battle.